joestringer/bsc/charter.md

 continue to meet even if quorum is not met, but will be prevented from making any decisions at the meeting.

 #.
-Ideally decisions will be made based on consensus.
+Ideally, decisions will be made based on consensus.
 If, however, any decision
-requires a vote to move forward, the representatives of the Governing Board, BSC or Committee, as applicable, will vote on a one vote per voting representative basis.
+requires a vote to move forward, the representatives of the Governing Board, BSC or Committee, as applicable, will vote on a one-vote-per-voting representative basis.

 #. unless a different threshold is specified in this Charter, Decisions by vote